linux-integrity/ima-doc/event-log-format.rst

    Note: :ref:`xattrnames`, :ref:`xattrlengths`, and
    :ref:`xattrvalues` must be specified together.

-   Note: There are several redundant fields that should be validated by the verifier.
+   Note: There is redundancy that should be validated by the verifier.

-   * The number of :ref:`xattrnames` multiplied by 4 should equal the value of the ``xattrlengths`` length.
+   * The ``xattrlengths`` length should be a multiple of 4.
-   * The sum of the 4-byte lengths of the :ref:`xattrvalues` fields should equal the 4-byte length of the :ref:`xattrvalues` field.
+   * The number of :ref:`xattrnames` should equal the value of the ``xattrlengths`` length divided by 4.

 .. _xattrvalues: